10 Spook-tacular Ways to Spend Halloween in New Orleans

 3. Plan to Attend Krewe of Boo

-Everyone gets dressed up for Krewe of Boo, so make sure you wear a costume!
-The parade starts at Elysian Fields and rolls through the French Quarter.
+Krewe of Boo is New Orleans’ official Halloween parade, held one week before Halloween.
+It’s a perfect way to kick off the Halloween festivities, featuring floats, costumes, and plenty of food.
+Everyone dresses up for Krewe of Boo, so be sure to wear a costume!
+The parade starts at Elysian Fields and winds through the French Quarter.

 4. Visit Madame Laveau’s House of Voodoo